-Take notice that on May 26, 2006, Bluewater Gas Storage, LLC (Bluewater), 1333 Clay Street, Suite 1600, Houston, Texas 77210, filed in Docket Nos.
-CP06-351-000, CP06-367-000, CP06-368-000 an application pursuant to section 7 of the Natural Gas Act (NGA), as amended, for authorization to own and operate in interstate commerce an existing natural gas storage facility located in St. Clair and Macomb County, Michigan all as more fully set forth in the application which is on file with the Commission and open to public inspection.
-This filing may also be viewed on the Commission's Website at http://www.ferc.gov using the “eLibrary” link.
-Enter the docket number, excluding the last three digits, in the docket number field to access the document.
-For assistance, call toll-free (866) 208-3676 or for TTY (202) 502-8659.
+Take notice that on January 27, 2012, Bluewater Gas Storage, LLC (Bluewater), 333 Clay Street, Suite 1500, Houston, Texas 77002, filed an application in Docket No. CP12-51-000 under Section 3 of the Natural Gas Act (NGA), and Part 153 of the Commission's regulations requesting authorization to construct and operate new natural gas facilities to replace leased capacity with facilities Bluewater will own.
+These cross-border facilities will provide for the importation and exportation of up to 300 million cubic feet per day (MMcf/d) of natural gas at the United States-Canada border, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
+This filing is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
+Enter the docket number excluding the last three digits in the docket number field to access the document.
+For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676, or for TTY, contact (202) 502-8659.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.